-- Secured loans require collateral, an asset you own that the lender can use to back up the loan.
-If you miss too many payments, the lender can claim ownership of the asset to compensate for unpaid payments.
+- Secured loans require collateral, an asset you own that the lender can use to “back up” the loan.
+If you miss too many payments, the lender can claim ownership of the asset to compensate for your default.

-Loans are secured or unsecured depending on the loan you choose, your financial health, and the lender you choose.
+Loans are secured or unsecured depending on the loan you choose, your financial health, and your lender.

 Common types of installment loans

 - Personal loans: Personal loans can be used for a variety of needs, like debt consolidation, unexpected expenses, or special events.
 You can apply for personal loans at traditional financial institutions, like banks and credit unions, or through online lenders.
-The terms you qualify for, such as your interest rate and the length of your loan term, will depend on your financial situation.
+The terms of your loan, such as your interest rate and the length of your loan term, will depend on your total financial picture.

 - Mortgages: You can use a mortgage to help you pay for a house.
 With this type of loan, your home is used as collateral.
-Although this helps keep your mortgage interest rates low, it does mean your home can go into foreclosure if you have too many late payments.
+Although this helps keep your mortgage interest rate low, it does mean your home can go into foreclosure if you fail to make payments on time or at all.

-- Student loans: This type of installment loan can be used to pay for a higher education program.
-You can get this kind of loan from a lender or the federal government.
-The loan terms for your student loan depend on where you get the loan from.
+- Student loans: As the name suggests, this type of installment loan can be used to pay for expenses related to a higher education program.
+You can get this kind of loan from a private lender or the federal government.
+The loan terms for your student loan depend on how you obtain the loan.

 - Payday loan: A payday loan is a type of installment loan that some borrowers use as a last resort to help them make ends meet until their next paycheck.
-These types of loans may sound like a solid option, but they typically have very high interest rates and additional fees.
-It’s easy to get stuck in a cycle of debt if you use this type of loan.
-So consider other financing options before you use a payday loan as an absolute last resort.
+These types of loans may sound like a solid option, but they typically have very high interest rates and are laden with additional fees.
+It’s easy to get stuck in a cycle of debt if you use this type of loan, so consider other financing options first and only use a payday loan as an absolute last resort.

 Should I get an installment loan?

-Installment loans are a flexible financing option and can typically be tailored to your specific financial needs.
-Installment loans have certain advantages, but they have some disadvantages, too.
-You should consider the pros and cons of an installment loan before you make a final borrowing decision.
+Installment loans are generally quite flexible and can typically be tailored to your specific financial circumstances.
+Installment loans have certain advantages, but they have some disadvantages, too; it makes sense to consider the pros and cons of an installment loan before you make a final borrowing decision.

 Pros of installment loans

-- Ability to pay for big expenses: If you qualify for an installment loan, you can get quick access to a large amount of funds to finance major purchases.
+- Ability to pay for big expenses: If you qualify for an installment loan, you can get quick access to a large amount of money to finance major purchases.

-- Consistent monthly repayments: Because installment loans usually have fixed interest rates and repayment terms, your monthly payment will remain the same over the life of the loan.
-This can help you determine how much you’ll need to pay every month as well as when your last payment will be, which can make budgeting easier.
+- Predictable monthly payments: Because installment loans usually have fixed interest rates and repayment terms, your monthly payment will remain the same over the life of the loan.
+This can help you determine how much you’ll need to pay every month as well as when your last payment will be—this can make budgeting easier.

-- Chance of refinancing: You can refinance your installment loan if interest rates decrease or your credit score improves.
-If you’re able to refinance with favorable terms and little to no fees, you could lower your monthly payments or shorten your repayment period.
+- Chance to refinance: You can refinance your installment loan if interest rates decrease or your credit score improves.
+If you’re able to refinance with favorable terms and minimal fees, you could lower your monthly payments or shorten your repayment period.

 Cons of installment loans

-- Inability to increase loan amount: Once you borrow a set amount of money from the lender, it’s unlikely you’ll be able to increase your loan amount at a later date.
+- Inability to increase loan amount: Once you borrow a set amount of money, it’s unlikely you’ll be able to increase your loan amount at a later date.

 - Possible long loan term: Some lenders grant installment loans with long repayment terms.
-If you get a long loan term, it may cost you a lot in interest over the life of the loan.
+If you get a long loan term, it may cost you a lot in interest – especially over time.

 How to get an installment loan

-To ensure you’re getting the best installment loan possible, you need to shop around for different lenders.
-Once you find a few that look promising, review their loan application process and requirements.
+To ensure you’re getting the best installment loan, you need to shop around for a lender.
+Once you find a few that look promising, review their respective loan application processes and requirements.
 Lenders may require: